 May 2016 - Phase 1: Construction of first 10,000+ square feet of green roof begins.

 August 2016 - Phase 2: Native planting and seeding begins.

-- June 2017 - Phase 3: Construction begins on remaining 11,800 square feet of green roof as per first round of GCEF funding.
+June 2017 - Phase 3: Construction begins on remaining 11,800 square feet of north Sedum green roof as per first round of GCEF funding.

-- August 2017 - Completion of Phase 3 and installation of second sedum roof.
-The combined green roof area now totals 22,000 square feet.
+August 2017 - Completion of Phase 3 and installation of second Sedum roof.
+The combined green roof area now totals over 22,000 square feet.

 October 2018 - Phase 4: Construction begins on 3rd floor education garden.

 June 2019 - Completion of 3rd floor educational garden with colonization plot and living wall feature.